Home

 Kukeri in Razlog

 Every winter, groups of people in Bulragia dress up as monsters and participate in parades and various festive events.
-Kukeri dance meant to drive away evil spirits is one of the most fascinating pre-Christian rituals in Bulagria, recognized by UNESCO.
+Kukeri dance, meant to drive away evil spirits, is one of the most fascinating pre-Christian rituals in Bulgaria, recognized by UNESCO.

-The largest Kukeri event in Bulgaria is Surva Festival, held in the city of Pernik in late January.
-Kukeri costumes and dances can be also seen during Masquerades in Simitli and Ravno Pole in mid-January.
-Blagoevgrad province is rich with kukeri traditions, and many villages have parades during January.
+Kukeri costumes and dances can also be seen during Masquerades in Simitli and Ravno Pole in mid-January.
+Blagoevgrad province is rich in kukeri traditions, and many villages have parades during January.
 Kukove Festival in Rakovski, Kukerlandia in Yambol, and Pokladi in Momin Prohod are usually held in late February or early March.

 Find hotels and airbnbs near Kukeri Dancers (Map)